quyettvq/i18n-zone/README.md

 translate('Hi :police, :criminal has been [arrested]', {police: 'Jame', criminal: 'Billy'});
 // -> Hi Jame, Billy has been arrested

-// if no params, raw message will be returned translate(':nothing will be [escaped] if no params');
+// if no params passed, raw message will be returned translate(':nothing will be [escaped] if no params');
 // -> :nothing will be [escaped] if no params